 - Low-income families

 The eligibility is determined in accordance with the poverty guidelines that are published annually.
-Understand that things that will be reviewed for eligibility and qualification will be the family size and the income for the household.
+Understand that things that will be reviewed for eligibility and qualification will be the family size and the income of the household.

 Since Medicaid is managed via programs in each state, the poverty levels for qualifying do vary from state to state.
 Plans for children only might be easier to qualify for because they have higher income allowances attached to them.